 A final offensive commenced on 6 July 1995 (called Operation Krivaja by Bosnian Serb forces), and the enclave fell five days later.

-More than 8,000 Bosniaks were executed in the days following the fall of Srebrenica in July 1995
+These were not criminals but the fathers, husbands, brothers, sons, uncles and cousins of Bosniak families, executed in the days following the fall of Srebrenica in July 1995

-Those too young to remember might want to watch Quo vadis, Aida?, an Oscar-nominated feature film by a Bosnian director, screenwriter and producer Jasmila Žbanić, to gain an understanding of the events.
+If you weren’t born yet or are too young to remember, we recommend watching Quo Vadis, Aida?, an Oscar-nominated feature film by Bosnian director, screenwriter and producer, Jasmila Žbanić, to gain an understanding of the events.

 More than 25,000 women, children and elderly were forcibly deported

-You can also join organised day tours from Sarajevo.
+You can also join one of these organised day tours from Sarajevo:

 You can visit the Srebrenica Memorial by joining a day tour from Sarajevo or travel there by public transport

-The road between Bratunac and Srebrenica (R453) seperates the Memorial Complex into two parts.
+The road between Bratunac and Srebrenica (R453) separates the Memorial Complex into two parts.

 Cemetery with memorial and mosque

-To the west of the road, you will find the cemetery with the memorial – listing the names of the 8,372 known victims – and an open-air mosque.
-The Cemetery is a peaceful place and beautifully arranged: More than 6,600 graves surround the open-air mosque in the shape of flower petals.
+To the west of the road, you will find the cemetery with the memorial [Google Maps location] – listing the names of the 8,372 known victims – and an open-air mosque.
+The cemetery is a peaceful place and beautifully arranged: More than 6,700 graves surround the open-air mosque in the shape of flower petals.

-New graves are being added as new remains are being identified and old graves are being undug as (more) remains of people already buried are being discovered.
-The remains of over 1,000 people who lived in the area are still missing to this day.
+New graves are being added every year as new remains are being identified, and old graves are being undug as more remains (of those already buried) are being discovered.
+Sadly, even 30+ years after the atrocities, the remains of over 1,000 victims are still missing.

 RIP side by side - the two young men buried here were the same age as Paul and I when they were murdered